 Kunstakademiets Internationaliseringsfond, 2005, 2008

-The Royal Danish Academy of Fine Arts, University of Copenhagen, Funen Art Academy, Jutland Art Academy, Holbæk Kunsthøjskole, Byhøjskolen (Denmark), Evora University (Portugal), University of California Los Angeles, University of California Irvine, University of California Santa Cruz, Dartmouth College, New York University, St. Olaf College, DePaul University, Hunger College (USA), Yonsei University, Ehwa Womans University (South Korea), MASS Alexandria (Egypt), International Academy of Art (Palestine), Ritsumeikan University (Japan)
+Jane Jin Kaisen has been a lecturer and guest teacher at institutions such as The Royal Danish Academy of Fine Arts, University of Copenhagen, Funen Art Academy, Jutland Art Academy, Holbæk Kunsthøjskole, Byhøjskolen (Denmark), University of California Los Angeles, University of California Irvine, University of California Santa Cruz, Dartmouth College, New York University, University of California San Diego, St. Olaf College, DePaul University, Hunter College (USA), Yonsei University, Ehwa Womans University (South Korea), MASS Alexandria (Egypt), International Academy of Art (Palestine), Ritsumeikan University (Japan), Evora University (Portugal)

 · Kunsthal Aarhus, Dk, Time Share Project: The Real DMZ Project: The Aarhus Edition, April 2